Omkar1493/RestAPI/README.md

 - Security needs to be fixed so that it uses JWT/Spring Security with hashed passwords stored in a database.
 - Users will need to verify that their email address is valid.

+## Notes
+Test data is contained in the csv files.
+These are formatted for import using MySQL Workbench